What is Aqeeqah / Aqiqah?

 Narrated by Al-Bukhari

-When Should a Aqeeqah be performed?
+When Should an Aqeeqah / Aqiqah be performed?

 The sheep should be slaughtered on the seventh day, but if there is a delay it may be slaughtered at any time, although it is preferable to do it as soon as possible.
 Supporting Reference: The sheep should be slaughtered on the seventh day, but if it is delayed it is permissible to slaughter them at any time, and there is no sin in delaying it, but it is better to do it as soon as possible.
 Fataawa al-Lajnah al-Daa’imah, 11/439

-For a boy, two sheep should be sacrificed, and for a girl one sheep should be sacrificed.
+For a boy, two sheep should be sacrificed, and for a girl, one sheep should be sacrificed.
 Supporting Reference: It was narrated from Umm Karaz that she asked the Messenger of Allah (peace and blessings be upon him) about Aqeeqah and he said: